 - Did austerity cause Brexit?, Thiemo Fetzer

-- The changing returns to crime: do criminals respond to prices?, Mirko Draca, Theodore Koutmeridis, Stephen Machin
+- The changing returns to crime: do criminals respond to prices?Link opens in a new window, Mirko Draca, Theodore Koutmeridis, Stephen Machin

 - Tariffs and politics: evidence from Trump's trade wars, Thiemo Fetzer, Carlo Schwarz